codepath/android_guides/Drawables.md

 </style>
 ```

 This now represents the shape and background of the button in the default state along with all the other properties.
-We could apply this by setting the `background` of the button:
+We could apply this by setting the `style` of the button:

 ```xml
 <Button